Post

 Gen AI Penetration Test Check List

-LLM Security Checklist (Based on OWASP Top 10)
+LLM Security Audit Checklist (Based on OWASP Top 10) and Defense Strategies

 1. Prompt Injection

-• Description: Manipulate the LLM’s output and behavior through user inputs.
+• Description: Unintended manipulation of LLM output and behavior using user input.

 Example Attack Types